-The direct system is used in frost-free locations, where the ambient temperature never falls below 5 degree Celsius and where the water quality is good (less than 600ppm Total Dissolved Solids/Minerals).
+The Kwiksol Direct System is used in frost-free locations, where the ambient temperature never falls below 5 degree Celsius and where the water quality is good (less than 600ppm Total Dissolved Solids/Minerals).

-A direct system is where the water to be used in the household (hot water) circulates through the solar collector panels, or solar vacuum tubes manifold, transferring solar energy into the storage tank of the solar water heater.
+A Kwiksol Direct System is where the water used in the house (hot water).
+The water then circulates through the solar collector panels, or solar vacuum tubes manifold.
+Resulting in the transferring solar energy into the storage tank of the solar water heater.

-The direct system can be installed a a Split System (pumped or thermosyphoned circulation methods), where the solar water heater is installed inside the roof or away from the solar collector panels or solar vacuum tubes, or installed as a Close Coupled System (thermosyphon circulation), where the solar water heater is installed outside on the roof and above or higher than the solar collector panels or solar vacuum tubes (see section Circulation Methods).
+Installation as a Close Coupled System (thermosyphon circulation) because the solar water heater is installed outside on the roof.
+Installation as a Close Coupled System can be installed higher than the solar collector panels or solar vacuum tubes (see section Circulation Methods).

 The Kwikot Kwiksol Solar Water Heater Direct System complies with SANS 1307, is SABS 400kPa approved and can be used as a close coupled system or split system.

-The inner cylinder is manufactured from 2mm steel and thermo fused porcelain enamelled for cylinder longevity and hygeine.
+The inner cylinder is manufactured from 2mm steel and thermos fused porcelain enameled for cylinder longevity and hygiene.

 Polyurethane insulation between the inner cylinder and outer casement reduces energy and heat loss.